frostybee/ws-course/src/content/docs/rest/rest-vs-soap.md

 description: A comparison between REST and SOAP Web Services
 ---

-> RESTful Web Services and SOAP (Simple Object Access Protocol) Web Services are two different approaches for web service communication, each with its own strengths.
+RESTful Web Services and SOAP (Simple Object Access Protocol) Web Services are two different approaches for web service communication, each with its own strengths.

+## 👩‍💻 Why Using RESTFul Web Services?

 Here are **some benefits** of RESTful Web Services over SOAP Web Services: